edixon95/language-game/README.md

 	- Finish bottom panel beta UI, need to figure out how to deal with these icons as the selects are a bit too big
 	- It also seems that multi line chat messages do not come through very nicely, potentially could fix with scroll bar but sorting these icons out might resolve a lot everything
 	- Electron setup for npm run build -> npm run dist, will need to look up grabbing the window options from within the app
+	- Changed the word images, seemed to help a lot
+	- No more directly mapping document names so they update along with the rest of the UI like words

 - 13/05/2025:
 	- Documents select and edit added